Aboriginal and Torres Strait Islander viewers are advised that this website contains the names and images of people who have passed

 Undertake thematic analyses of RCIADIC and coronial recommendations, implementation assessments, and progress updates from stakeholders responsible for implementation.
 This information was compared with qualitative and quantitative data (policies, manuals, evaluations, statistics, anecdotal reports, community experiences) that reflect the effectiveness of implementation.

-In this final phase, the Project Team and Working Group came together through a series of co-production workshops to interpret the information, make assessments of implementation progress, identify and frame key findings and develop recommendations for reform.
-A final report was developed that drew together the findings and recommendations and was endorsed by the Aboriginal Justice Caucus prior to distribution.
+In this final phase, the Project Team and Working Group came together through a series of workshops to interpret the information, make assessments of implementation progress, identify and frame key findings and develop recommendations for reform.
+This process drew together the findings and recommendations, and was endorsed by the Aboriginal Justice Caucus.

 Principles for developing assessment criteria included: